maryszmary/langTrainers/README.md

-A web-unterface for language excercises.
+A web-interface for language excercises.